Here’s the list of US National Parks in April where you can enjoy the outdoors with more moderate weather and

 Zion National Park in April

 Zion National Park is one of the most visited national parks in America.
 We recommend visiting Zion National Park in April because the weather can’t be beat.

 The daytime temperatures are perfect for hiking.
 Better yet, visiting Zion in April helps you avoid the peak crowds that flock to the park in the summer.

 The best Zion National Park hikes in the spring are Observation Point and Angel’s Landing.
 Both trails are strenuous but reward you with epic views of Zion Canyon.

 Angel’s Landing navigates 1,000-foot drop-offs with chains bolted into the rock wall, the perfect hike for adventure-seekers.
 Observation Point stands another 1,000 feet above Angel’s Landing.
 As the name implies, the viewpoint is one of the best places in the park to observe the expansive Zion Canyon.

-But Zion has more than just stunning hikes.
+But any Zion travel guide will tell you there is more than just stunning hikes at the park.
 Don’t miss the scenic drive along Zion-Mt.
 Carmel Scenic Highway and sunset at Canyon Junction Bridge.